Luodian/Otter/README.md

 ## 🗂️ Environments

 1. Compare cuda version returned by nvidia-smi and nvcc --version.
 They need to match.
 Or at least, the version get by nvcc --version should be <= the version get by nvidia-smi.
 2. Install the pytorch that matches your cuda version. (e.g. cuda 11.7 torch 2.0.0).
 We have successfully run this code on cuda 11.1 torch 1.10.1 and cuda 11.7 torch 2.0.0.
-Version compatible reference:[here](https://pytorch.org/) or [here](https://pytorch.org/get-started/previous-versions/).
+You can refer to PyTorch's documentation, [Latest](https://pytorch.org/) or [Previous](https://pytorch.org/get-started/previous-versions/).
 3. You may install via `conda env create -f environment.yml`.
 Especially to make sure the `transformers>=4.28.0`, `accelerate>=0.18.0`.

 ## 🤗 Hugging Face Model